 We are based in Albany, on Auckland’s North Shore but have staff working with each of our seven member federations around the country.

 Our activities are many and varied but our primary/priorities are to:

-We run national league competitions for men and youth (franchises) and also for women (federation based), and manage the two national club-based knockout competitions – the Chatham Cup and Women’s Knockout Cup.
+We run national league competitions for men and youth (franchises) and also for women (federation based), and manage the two national club-based knockout competitions – the ASB Chatham Cup and ASB Women’s Knockout Cup.

 NZF oversee the eight New Zealand teams (including senior, age-group and Futsal ) engaging in international competition via international friendlies, OFC championships or pinnacle FIFA events such as World Cups, Olympic Games or Confederations Cups.

-While at a grass roots level, the sport is delivered by NZF’s seven member federations, NZF takes an active role in setting a clear direction for the whole of football, with coach education , referee and the creation of clear player pathways all fundamental to the continued growth (in size and quality) of the game in New Zealand.
+At grassroots level, the sport is delivered by NZF’s seven member federations, NZF takes an active role in setting a clear direction for the Whole of Football, with coach education , referee and the creation of clear player pathways all fundamental to the continued growth (in size and quality) of the game in New Zealand.

 In February 2013, New Zealand Football released a Strategic Plan for Football in New Zealand 2013-2015 endorsed by NZF and each of its seven member federations.

 These documents marked a significant shift forward for the game in New Zealand, with the Strategic Plan conceived by all parties and to be delivered as a partnership.

 It is a call to action on many fronts with a key focus being optimising scarce resources across the game.
 The partnership agreement outlines how football in New Zealand will work together to implement the plan.